6 steps to create employee experiences that really drive productivity

 There are endless possibilities to the ways that companies can do this – from training for managers, to continuous feedback, or peer-to-peer recognition, right down to just saying a simple ‘thanks’.

-39% of respondents said they believed HR and People teams could do more to improve wellness at work.
+39% of respondents said they believed HR and People teams could do more to improve wellness while working.

-Whether its offering subsidized gym membership, providing free fruit, ensuring there is mental health support in place, or demonstrating at a wider level that the company values employee’s health and wellbeing through an instilled culture, this is something that’s flying up the priorities list for workers – and companies need to pay attention to.
+Whether it’s providing free fruit, ensuring there is mental health support in place, or demonstrating at a wider level that the company values employee’s health and wellbeing through an instilled culture, this is something that’s flying up the priorities list for workers – and companies need to pay attention to.

 This one’s easy-peasy.
 Want to know how to build great workforce experiences for your employees?
 Simply ask them.

 Just 12% of employees we spoke to are asked on a regular basis what would improve their experiences at work.
 Almost half (47%) had never been asked at all.

 Companies may be surprised at what employees say.
 Furthermore, the simple fact of asking your workforce what drives them will show you value their input.